The North Star (anti-slavery newspaper): Editorial perspective and breadth

 I still see before me a life of toil and trials..., but, justice must be done, the truth must be told...I will not be silent.

 In covering politics in Europe, literature, slavery in the United States, and culture generally in both The North Star and Frederick Douglass' Paper, Douglass achieved unconstrained independence to write freely on topics from the California Gold Rush to Uncle Tom's Cabin to Charles Dickens's Bleak House.
 In 1848, he published an open letter to Horatio Gates Warner after Warner objected to Rosetta Douglass' enrollment at Seward Seminary in Rochester.
 The letter, which advocated for desegregation of all schools, was republished in papers across the country.

 Besides Garnet, other Oneida Institute alumni that collaborated with The North Star were Samuel Ringgold Ward and Jermain Wesley Loguen.

 Douglass was assisted by philanthropist Gerrit Smith.
 Smith later merged his own anti-slavery paper with The North Star to create Frederick Douglass' Paper.

+The only complete collection of Douglass' newspapers was destroyed in a house fire in 1872.